isabella232/siliconsalon.info/_pages/contribute.md

 title: "Call for Contributions"
 ---

 Silicon Salon 4 is planned for May 3, 2023.
-Future Silicon Salons are tentatively scheduled for September 26 and October 25.
+Future Silicon Salons are tentatively scheduled for July 26 and October 25.
 Propose a presentation now!
 {: .notice--success}

-The Silicon Salon is returning on a quarterly basis, with virtual workshops scheduled for January, April, July, and October of this year.
+The Silicon Salon is returning on a quarterly basis, with virtual workshops scheduled for January, May, July, and October of this year.
 We will be bringing together digital wallet developers, semiconductor manufacturers, and academics.
 Our ultimate objective: to ensure that the next generation of cryptographic semiconductors meets everyones' needs, advancing the entire cryptography industry.

 _We want you_ to make a presentation about your unique experiences in the field, whether you're producing semiconductors with an eye toward cryptography support, working on digital-asset wallets, or researching and publishing about cryptographic capabilities.
 We want to highlight cutting-edge research, innovative technologies, and real-world applications that are shaping the future of silicon-based security architectures.